william-mba/tailwind-ng/README.md

 </div>

 ### Motivation

 The goal of this project is to provide a set of beautiful, fast and reliable Angular components based on Tailwind CSS as the Tailwind team does for React and Vue.

+### Challenge

-Inspired by [Tailwind UI](https://tailwindui.com/) and [Material Design](https://m3.material.io/), l think NGxTW is the best way to quickly integrate Tailwind CSS components with Angular.
-From simple buttons to complex components that are super ease to use and customize, NGxTW provides a wide range of production-ready components to help you build your application faster.
+After looking at existing Angular libraries using Tailwind, you will agree with me that NGXTW is the best way to quickly integrate Tailwind CSS components with Angular.
+From simple buttons to complex components that are ease to use and customize, NGXTW provides a wide range of production-ready UI components to help you build your application even faster.

-### Why use NGxTW?
+### Why NGXTW?

 - **High-quality**:
   - Beautiful and consistent design.